stchang/syndicate/index.md

 ## Overview

-Syndicate is an Actor-based language offering
+Syndicate is an Actor-based programming language offering

  - pub/sub pattern-based message routing, for mapping events to actors